-Including larger CO emissions increases the loss of OH, reducing OH concentrations.
-The mass-weighted global mean tropospheric OH in the GMI-HiEmis simulation is 1.11×10^6 molec/cm3, a 3% decrease compared to the RefGMI simulation (Table 2).
+Including larger CO emissions increases the loss of OH, reducing OH concentra-

+- 20 tions.
+The mass-weighted global mean tropospheric OH in the GMI-HiEmis simulation is 1.11×10^6 molec cm-3, a 3% decrease compared to the RefGMI simulation (Table 2).
 The methane lifetime against tropospheric OH also increases slightly, from 9.6 years in the RefGMI simulation to 9.9 years in the HiEmis simulation.
-This slightly improves the agreement with the observation-based estimate of 11.2 + /-1.3 years of Prather et al. (2012).
-Since the decrease in OH occurs primarily in the northern hemisphere, the NH/SH OH ratio shows a small reduction from 1.19 in the RefGMI simulation to 1.16 in the GMI-HiEmis simulation, but the large hemispheric asymmetry in OH remains.
+This slightly improves the agreement with the observation-based estimate of 11.2 ± 1.3 years of - 25 Prather et al. (2012).
+Since the decrease in OH occurs primarily in the Northern Hemisphere, the NH/SH OH ratio shows a small reduction from 1.19 in the RefGMI simulation to 1.16 in the GMI-HiEmis simulation, but the large hemispheric asymmetry in OH remains.

-Both the RefGMI and GMI-HiEmis simulation show a large high bias in NH TCO compared to the OMI/MLS observations, as well as a low bias in the equatorial Pacific and the extratropical SH (Figure 9).
-Similar biases were present in the ACCMIP multimodel mean (Young et al., 2013), indicating that these biases are a common feature in CCMs.
+Both the RefGMI and GMI-HiEmis simulation show a large high bias in NH TCO compared to the OMI/MLS observations, as well as a low bias in the equatorial Pa-

+5 cific and the extratropical SH (Fig. 9).
+Similar biases were present the ACCMIP multimodel mean (Young et al., 2013), indicating that these biases are a common feature in chemistry climate models.
 The increased CO emissions in the GMI-HiEmis simulation slightly increase the high bias in TCO in the northern midlatitudes, but the increase is small compared to the bias in the RefGMI simulation.